Hieracosphynx/django-by-tutorialspoint/README.md

             <li>TEMPLATE_DIR = os.path.join(BASE_DIR, "templates")</li>
             <li>STATIC_DIR = os.path.join(BASE_DIR, "static")</li>
         </ul>
-        <p>The tutorial introduces the web framework Django and its uses.</p>
         <p>To see the tutorial click <a href="https://www.tutorialspoint.com/django/index.htm">here</a></p>
         <h3>Databases</h3>
         <p>Copy the one that starts with 'django.db.backends.'; MongoDB has a different format than the rest</p>